What’s the Best Resume Font, Size, and Format [For 2020]

 Once you’ve picked your font, you move on to:

-As a rule of thumb, we recommend going with 11-12pt for normal text and 14-16pt for section titles and headers.
+When faced with a situation where you are not relying on a resume builder and have to choose the font size yourself, as a rule of thumb, we recommend going with 10-12pt for normal text and 14-16pt for section titles and headers.

 This approach should save you some space and also won’t make the HR manager have to squint to read the text.